-Poi Kalon means "foot of the great" and is the plaza at the foot of Bukhara's Great, or Kalon, Minaret.
-On one side of the plaza is the Kalon jami masjid, or Great Friday mosque.
-On the other is Bukhara's only functioning madrasa.
+Poi Kalon means "foot of the great" and is the plaza at the foot of Bukhara's Kalon or Great mosque.
+Facing the mosque and across the plaza is Bukhara's only functioning madrasa.

-Poi Kalon at last.
-The minaret, 164 feet high, is the surviving part of a mosque the Mongols destroyed; the entrance to its successor is on the right.
+The Poi Kalon with its minaret, 164 feet high and the surviving part of a mosque the Mongols otherwise destroyed; its successor is on the right.
 The odd little cone at the top of the minaret is new.

-If at all looks sterile, remember that this plaza was once a bazaar, filled with bales of cotton, people, and camels.
+If it all looks sterile, remember that this plaza was once a bazaar, filled with bales of cotton, people, and camels.

 The brickwork of the minaret is a thing to behold--and reminiscent of the nearby Samani Mausoleum, coming up in the next chapter.

-The mosque, modelled on the Bibi Khanum mosque in Samarkand, was built to hold the city's male population--say, at least 10,000.
+The mosque, modelled on the Bibi Khanum mosque in Samarkand, was built to hold the city's male population--say about 10,000.

 The thousands of men crowding the courtyard and unable to see or hear the imam inside the prayer hall could rely on a second imam, who from the kiosk would relay the order of prayer.

 The interior of the prayer hall is now very simple.
 For decades the mosque was nothing but a museum, but recently a few people have begun coming back here on Fridays.

 The mihrab is one of the few bits of surviving color.